 The first review on Electric Jerky will focus on a 2.47 ounce/70 gram bag of their chipotle flavored vegan jerky.
 This flavor is described as being everyone’s favorite chili sauce with a hint of sweetness.
 The bag was purchased at a Winners store in Brampton, Ontario, Canada.

 Ingredients: Non-GMO Plant Based Soya Protein, Spices, Non-GMO Canola Oil, Vegan Cane Sugar, Soy Sauce (Water, Soy Beans, Wheat, Salt), Garlic, Rice Vinegar, Sea Salt, Non-GMO & Vegan Natural Flavors.
 Allergen Warnings: Soy, Wheat, Packed In A Facility That Processes: Tree Nuts, Peanuts, Mustard, Sesame.

 Non-GMO soy protein is a controversial food with respect to health benefits.
 Non-GMO soy protein contains all of the essential amino acids that your body cannot make.
-Some concerns about non-GMO soy protein are that they contain phytates, contain isoflavones that can interfere with thyroid function, and phytoestrogen that can disrupt natural hormone levels in the body.
+Some concerns about non-GMO soy protein are that they contain phytates, are isoflavones that can interfere with thyroid function, and phytoestrogen that can disrupt natural hormone levels in the body.
 As a result, the highest ingredient rating that can be awarded is a Good (8/10) rating.

 Written by guest jerky reviewer Paul Rekker